ActiveThis profile is actively maintained

 Share this page:

-Banco do Brasil is partly state-owned, partly publicly listed at the stock exchange in Sao Paulo.
-Banco do Brasil was founded by then prince-regent João VI of Portugal to finance the kingdom's public debt when he moved from Europe to Brazil, in 1808.
-The close relations between bank and state reflect in the fact that the CEO is appointed by the Brazilian president, and can also be ousted by him, as happened in April 2009.
+Banco do Brasil is a Brazilian bank, partly state-owned, partly publicly listed at the stock exchange in Sao Paulo.
+Banco do Brasil was founded in 1808 by then prince-regent João VI of Portugal to finance the kingdom's public debt when he moved from Europe to Brazil.
+The close relations between bank and state are reflected in the fact that the CEO is appointed by the Brazilian president.
+In June 2016 Banco do Brasil controlled assets worth BRL 1.445 trillion.

 The Brazilian National Treasury is the largest shareholder in Banco do Brasil.
 A full ownership overview can be found here.

 Related Dodgy Deals

 Dodgy Deals map